tianyingw/tianyingw.github.io/Talks.md

 - The Banff International Research Station: workshop on "Bridging statistical strategies for censored covariates", Banff, Alberta, Canada (01/2024, upcoming)

+- IMS-APRM, Melbourne, Australia (01/2024, upcoming)

 ## 2023 ##

-- The 16th International Conference of the ERCIM WG on Computational and Methodological Statistics (CMStatistics 2023), Berlin (12/2023, upcoming)
+- The 16th International Conference of the ERCIM WG on Computational and Methodological Statistics (CMStatistics 2023), Berlin, Germany (12/2023, upcoming)

 - The 6th International Conference on Econometrics and Statistics (EcoSta 2023), Tokyo (08/2023)